CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 Step 3: Use Your Preferred Style and Tone in AI Content Creation

-To do this well:
+To do this pretty well, you can:

-For example: 'Translate this English text into French using a formal and respectful tone: "Hello Mr. Smith, I hope this message finds you well."'
+For example: “Translate this English text into French using a formal and respectful tone: ‘Hello Mr. Smith, I hope this message finds you well.’”

 Step 5: Use Summarized Translation